-THE IJPC COLLECTION grows on a daily basis and now includes more than 11,300 DVD discs and videotapes, more than 5,000 hours of audiotapes and MP3 files, more than 8,500 novels, short stories, plays and poems (the largest collection of novels and short stories featuring journalists ever assembled), scripts, research materials, articles, art works and other artifacts.
+THE IJPC COLLECTION grows on a daily basis and now includes more than 23,00 videos, more than 5,000 hours of audiotapes and MP3 files, more than 8,500 novels, short stories, plays and poems (the largest collection of novels and short stories featuring journalists ever assembled), scripts, research materials, articles, art works and other artifacts.
 By using the IJPC Database, scholars frequently order material from the IJPC Collection ranging from out-of-print novels to short stories never collected before to films, TV and radio programs and commercials not available anywhere else, to comic books, comic strips, musical selections and other areas of popular culture.